Campus: SRUC King's Buildings, Edinburgh

+Simon remembers his time at SRUC fondly, and the friendships he made during his study years have left a lasting impression.
 “From the day we stepped into college, it was great, the third years were there, they looked after us and took us out.
-We’re still in touch with all of these guys now.
-The lecturers were all so friendly and approachable and are still happy to stop and talk at agricultural shows.
+We’re still in touch with all of these guys now.”

-To make the very most of College life Simon joined the Agrics and played on the Agric rugby team.
+To make the very most of student life Simon joined the Edinburgh Agrics and played on the rugby team.
 He was also playing for his Kelso team in the Borders.

 “I was a part of Agrics and in the rugby, it ruled your life a wee bit.
 We’d play with the Agrics on a Wednesday.
-On Thursday a group of us would always travel down to Kelso to train with our other club in the Borders, and you’d finished and be getting ready with jeans on with a nice shirt on.
-My mates from home were like ‘what you doing?’
-And we’d say ‘we’re going back up to Edinburgh coz we’re going out on a Thursday night as well’.
-They kinda envied us a wee bit.
-We thought it was fantastic- out Wednesday night, back home to the Borders to train and then out again in Edinburgh on Thursday night.
-Then it would be back home to Kelso on the Friday night or Saturday for the game on Saturday.
+On Thursday a group of us would always travel down to Kelso to train with our other club in the Borders, and you’d finish and be getting ready with jeans and a nice shirt on.
+My mates from home were like ‘what are you doing?’
+And we’d say ‘we’re going back up to Edinburgh because we’re going out on a Thursday night as well’.”

-Simon doesn't play rugby nowdays- but still enjoys catching up with old classmates to reminisce about college days!
+Simon doesn't play rugby nowadays- but still enjoys catching up with old classmates to reminisce about student days!